-Yet this isn’t a sudden transition, either.
-Back when Amex increased the card’s fee from $450 to $550, it added benefits like $200 in annual credits for Uber or Uber Eats and a $100 annual credit for Saks Fifth Avenue.
-These kinds of partnerships are profitable for the bank – it’s how they can justify charging more in annual fees at little to no cost.
+Yet this isn't a sudden transition, either.
+Back when Amex increased the card's fee from $450 to $550, it added benefits like $200 in annual credits for Uber or Uber Eats and up to a $100 annual credit for Saks Fifth Avenue.
+These kinds of partnerships are profitable for the bank – it's how they can justify charging more in annual fees at little to no cost.

-So while new lifestyle credits would be added, the $200 airline credit would disappear.
 And Amex Platinum cardholders will no longer be able to bring free guests when visiting Amex Centurion Lounges starting in early 2023.
 It makes you wonder how the company views this card for the long term.

 In my opinion, one of the biggest shortfalls of the card currently is the category spending bonuses.
 There is simply little reason to use my Amex Platinum card to pay for anything other than airfare – which earns 5x points per dollar spent.
 It pales in comparison to other premium cards in the market in this area.
 If things with the card are changing, this should have been an area of focus.

 Is Now the Time to Apply for the Platinum Card?

 If the rumors are true, applying for the Platinum Card from American Express before July would make a ton of sense.

 To start, once these changes go live, current cardholders would not have to pay the higher $695 annual fee until their 2022 renewal date.
 That means you would get almost a full year of the new benefits at a lower cost.